Kavya170802/technical_website/README.md

 # technical_website
-Created a website using html
+Created a website using html and css